https://invisible-island.net/ncurses/man/

 KEY_DC Delete character

-KEY_IC Insert char or enter insert mode
+KEY_IC Insert character/Enter insert mode

-KEY_EIC Exit insert char mode
+KEY_EIC Exit insert character mode

 KEY_CLEAR Clear screen